-But, in contrast to the ferrocement tank, the Cretan Sail windmill we built for San Rafael wasn’t so successful.
+But, in contrast to the ferrocement tank, the Cretan Sail wind turbinel we built for San Rafael wasn’t so successful.
 There were two main problems.
 Firstly, my design was not really robust enough.
 It pumped water very well in a range of conditions, but there were some very severe wind gusts in the area.
 A few days after installation, a couple of welds in the wind wheel broke in heavy wind, and we had to bring welding equipment up to the site to repair it.

 And although climbing up the tower to change sails was simple, it was a bit scary; like climbing up Mt Flume, it was steep and nerve-wracking!
 When the wind wheel was turning, especially, even though there was no danger of being struck by the wind wheel, climbing up the tower was still a daunting task.
 I think that the community caretakers we had trained to maintain the system, including the windmill, were understandably nervous about changing sails when the wind was up.

 A few weeks after the San Rafael system was inaugurated, I finished my Peace Corps service.
 We built two more ferrocement tanks in those weeks, using the manual I had written.
-I don’t think that the windmill lasted very long after I left; a weld or two probably broke, and that was that.
+I don’t think that the wind turbine lasted very long after I left; a weld or two probably broke, and that was that.

 A couple of years later, when Jean and I were living in Colombia and I was working for Plan International (more on that in upcoming blogs!), we visited Plan Cañar, and I made sure we went to San Rafael.
 The ferrocement tank was in great shape, working perfectly.
 The windmill, however, was abandoned, and the community had bought a diesel pump with support from Plan.
 So, in fact, the water system was working well, supplying water.

-We could see that construction of a large irrigation canal was nearing the area where we had built the windmill and water-storage tank.
+We could see that construction of a large irrigation canal was nearing the area where we had built the wind turbine and water-storage tank.
 Local community members told me that they had gotten permission to take water from that canal for their water system.
 So, in the end, the potable water system for San Rafael was successful!

 I certainly learned a lot from that community.
 Introducing innovations into a community like that was tricky and, in particular, issues of maintenance needed to be thought through very carefully.
-There were cultural aspects of the process of introducing new technology that I learned about – the windmill, for example, was a challenge from that point of view.
+There were cultural aspects of the process of introducing new technology that I learned about – the wind turbine, for example, was a challenge from that point of view.
 Who knows what the Cañari people living in San Rafael made of it!

 Most importantly, the community of San Rafael had water.
 Some day I would love to visit, now a bit over 30 years later, to see how they have progressed.